 As this course is being implemented progressively over time, prospective students who intend to apply for advanced standing should contact the faculty to seek advice on whether suitable units will be available for enrolment.

-- Learn from people who deliver world-class teaching and research outcomes
+- Learn from people who deliver world-class teaching and research outcomes.

-- Play an integral role in the workplace with a modern, relevant and engaging mathematics degree designed for the real world and underpinned by our award-winning research
+- Play an integral role in the workplace with a modern, relevant and engaging mathematics degree designed for the real world and underpinned by our award-winning research.

-- Major in Applied and Computational Mathematics, Operations Research or Statistics
+- Major in Applied and Computational Mathematics, Operations Research or Statistics.

-- Gain practical skills using the latest computer technology to enable you to solve real-world problems and prepare you for a career in a wide range of areas such as finance, investment, information technology, environmental management, health, marketing, logistics, defense, media, education, and research.
+- Gain practical skills using the latest computer technology to enable you to solve real-world problems and prepare you for a career in a wide range of areas such as finance, investment, information technology, environmental management, health, marketing, logistics, defence, media, education, and research.